akanksha0812/NEWS_CLASSIFICATION/README.md

 # NEWS_CLASSIFICATION

 This project involves classifying news articles into predefined categories based on their content.
-This is typically a task in the domain of Natural Language Processing (NLP) and Machine Learning.
+This task is typically in Natural Language Processing (NLP) and Machine Learning.
+The project entails defining categories, gathering, and preprocessing labeled news data, selecting and training a machine learning model (like SVM, Naive Bayes, or Deep Learning), and evaluating its performance.
+After fine-tuning for optimal results, the model is deployed for real-time news categorization.
+Continuous monitoring and updates are needed to maintain accuracy as news trends evolve.
+Ethical considerations are crucial, such as avoiding bias in data and outcomes.
+The project ultimately automates the categorization of news articles into predefined classes based on their content, utilizing techniques from natural language processing and machine learning.